MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W147 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring Streaming Management - Developer Guide.md

 ## 4.1 Description

-This standard is scoped to cover APIs for the management of Streaming Management.
+This standard is scoped to cover APIs for Streaming Management.
 Although the management API might be used in different contexts we restrict the description in this standard to use cases that allow for exchanging performance data as defined in MEF W133.1.

-This document supports interactions over the Legato interface within a single operator as well as interaction with Partner Domain and Customer Domain through Interlude and Allegro interfaces respectively.
+This document supports interactions over the Legato interface within a single operator as well as interaction with the Customer Domain and Partner Domain through Allegro and Interlude interfaces respectively.

 Streaming Management API is used to:

-- discover available Performance Monitoring models exposed by the server as Topics
+- discover available `Topics` exposed by the `Server`
 - manage subscriptions to these topics
 - list existing subscriptions